5 Cash Flow Mistakes That Kill Small Businesses

 You land a big contract and immediately hire two people, lease new equipment, and upgrade your office.
 The contract pays Net-60.
 You just committed to three months of expenses before seeing a dime.

-Fix: Model the cash impact before scaling.
-Ask: "When does the cash actually arrive, and can I cover expenses until then?"
+Before you scale, model the cash impact.
+Ask yourself: "When does the cash actually arrive, and can I cover expenses until then?"
 Growth that outruns cash flow is the most common killer.

 4. No Cash Reserve